 Time commitment: 4-10 hours per week for the duration of the course Size: 6-8 people (1 person per 5 students in each class, plus 1 for the mentoring program, and support for graduates needing employment)

-Develop the strategy for student learning and support (overarching goals of removing barriers to student’s learning; supporting students development of soft skills)
+Develop the strategy for trainee learning and support (overarching goals of removing barriers to trainee’s learning; supporting students development of soft skills)

-Meet weekly to plan, share student challenges and give support to each other (face to face video calls)
+Meet weekly to plan, share trainee challenges and give support to each other (face to face video calls)

 One member supports on coordinating new volunteers and funnels them to appropriate roles in PD